kumu/docs/getting-started/first-steps.md

 <img src="/images/overview-filter.png" class="plain">

 If you're filtering by element or connection type, simply un-check the types you want to hide.
 To filter using other fields, use the **Also include** and **But ignore** tools.
-Click the rocketship icon <i class="fa fa-rocket"></i> in each of those tools to select what you want to hide or make visible.
+Click the rocketship icon  in each of those tools to select what you want to hide or make visible.

 {% hint style="info" %}
   If you've hidden certain elements and connections using the Type checkboxes above, you can use the <b>Also include</b> tool to bring things back into view.
 But, you first have to un-check some of the boxes above, or this tool will have no effect.